-Create a triple Venn diagram like the example here, (ex: https://bit.ly/30sHmr5) comparing the point-ofview from which the story is told, including the facts, experiences and feelings expressed in the stories.
+Create a triple Venn diagram (Ex: https://bit.ly/30sHmr5) comparing the point-of-view from which the story is told, the facts, experiences and feelings expressed in the stories.

 What are commonalities that run through all three stories?
 What are the differences in perspective?